Music and culture

 historical photo Music space for the Prometheus - Venice

-Just as in the boats the cauldron is elevated, so the floor of the stalls and the entire structure are raised off the ground on metal supports.
+The structure of the stage space consists of large horizontal glulam beams that, bending at the ends, become vertical load-bearing elements.
+The structure follows the principle of boats with a round wooden hull: a sequence of cross-connected stringers and beams joined by superposition and interlocking.
+Just as in boats the cauldron is elevated, so the floor of the stalls and the entire structure are raised off the ground on metal supports.
 The elevated position relative to the floor allows the two portions of the stalls separated by the central altar to communicate, to provide space for a foyer below, and to optimize acoustics by bringing the stage space closer to the vaulted roof of the church of San Lorenzo.

 Related Projects